No More Stolen Sisters: A human rights response to discrimination and violence against Indigenous women

 - A national action plan to end violence against women which addresses the root causes of violence and identifies holistic, culturally-appropriate ways in which to prevent violence and to support those impacted by violence.

-- A national public inquiry into missing and murdered Indigenous women focused on exposing the nature of this violence and on ensuring government and police accountability for an effective and coordinated response.
+- A national public inquiry into missing and murdered Indigenous women focused on exposing the nature of this violence and ensuring government and police accountability for an effective and coordinated response.